Hugo-GEE/foobar_factory/README.md

 To run the project:

 -> bin/make_conda_env.sh

 You will be prompted to choose a name for the conda environment

 -> python main.py --robots 30

 You can also add verbosity 'info' or 'debug' to check each step ex : python main.py --robots 30 -v debug

+-> If you wish to change to time unit of the factory you can do so in the config file

 To run the tests: